-BUPD in conjunction with Judicial Affairs, and local law enforcement agencies, prepares this report to comply fully with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+BUPD in conjunction with Judicial Affairs, local law enforcement agencies and other campuses' public safety departments, prepares this report to comply fully with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 Statistics are compiled in accordance with the Uniform Crime Reporting System of the Department of Justice and the Federal Bureau of Investigation.